What’s In This Guide

 - Finding a Chihuahua puppy

-- Popular Chihuahua breed mixes
+- Popular Chihuahua mixes

-- Chihuahua products and accessories
+- Products and accessories

 Some of their ancestors may also have been native pet dogs.
+The Techichi dogs of the Toltec civilization are very similar.

 Some people believe they can trace the Chihuahua’s ancestors back to the 1500s.

-Fun facts about Chihuahuas
+Fun Facts About Chihuahuas

+Despite his tiny size, the Chihuahua is as much a dog as any other.
 These little dogs enjoy doggy activities, and have a long history of being friends with humans.

-Although small in size, Chihuahuas have quite a loud bark and are great watch dogs.
+Although small in size, they have quite a loud bark and are great watch dogs.
+In this way, they are like many terriers.

 And it’s something to consider if your neighbors are not keen on noise!